tdlead/Turing-College-Projects/01 Structured Approach to DA/README.md

 Iphone's Health data is exported in xml format in one single format.
 It requires to be processed, to transform xml in csv format, I used available site https://www.ericwolter.com/projects/apple-health-export/ (it transforms xml data in separate by topic csv files).
 I downloaded only file related to steps count: HKQuantityTypeIdentifierStepCount (raw data).

 **Organize and Secure data:**
-Data will be organized on my Google Drive, in Turring College/ Sprint 1/ StepsAnalisys with specific  defined structure :
+Data will be organized on my Google Drive, in Turing College/ Sprint 1/ Steps Analisys with specific  defined structure :
 - raw
 - processed
 - analysised